 Across the country, health systems are incorporating HRS remote patient monitoring and telehealth into their Hospital at Home programs.
-Our HRS solutions enable real-time biometric monitoring and improved provider-patient communication through virtual visits, symptom surveys, medication reminders, and more.
+Our HRS solutions enable real-time biometric monitoring, including continuous remote monitoring, and improved provider-patient communication through virtual visits, symptom surveys, medication reminders, and more.

 Health Recovery Solutions interviewed two Hospital at Home program leaders at Michigan Medicine and Allina Health who provided helpful insights into their Hospital at Home programs and shared their lessons for success.